BryceWayne/GoPass/README.md

 - Remember it - there's no password recovery

 ### General Security
-- Lock your vault when stepping away
+- Lock your vault when stepping away from your computer
 - Keep your system updated
 - Use unique passwords for each account
 - Regularly update important passwords
+- Only access GoPass from `localhost` - never expose it to the internet

 ## 🏗️ Architecture